elcicd/el-CICD-docs/README.md

 **Figure 26**
 _Build with Parameters screen for the Deploy to Production pipeline_

-After entering the project name and entering a release candidate tag, the user should select the microservices that will be part of the release.
+After entering the project name and entering a Release Candidate Tag, the user should select the microservices that will be part of the release.

 ![Figure 27: Deploy to Production Confirmation](images/deploy-to-production-confirmation.png)

 **Figure 27**
 _Confirm promoting or redeploying the Release Version into Prod_

+The pipeline is smart enough to realize on redeployments whether the Deployment Branch has changed since the last deployment for each microservice, and will only deploy those microservices that have changed.
+If you wish all microservices to be redeployed, set the DEPLOY_ALL parameter to `true`.
+Compare the `Microservices in this release` to the `Microservices to be deployed` section to see what the pipeline will do for each redeployment.

 # Advanced SDLC Patterns